entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is ?.

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is 0.
+The coding of *Eurycaraspis incilis* should be revised from ? to 0.

 505. Nasal capsules in anterolateral corners of orbit: (0) no; (1) yes.